Experts say that cold weather can raise blood pressure and increase the risk of stroke.

 Experts say cold weather can raise blood pressure and increase the risk of stroke.

-Eat healthy
+Eat healthily

-Maintain regular exercise
+Maintain a regular exercise routine.

 Drinking too much alcohol can lead to high blood pressure and increase the risk of stroke.

-Drink enough water
+Drink enough water.

 Make it a habit to drink enough water even if you don't feel thirsty.

-Dehydration can make your blood thicker and more prone to clotting.
+Dehydration can make blood thicker and more prone to clotting.
 Make it a habit to drink enough water even if you don't feel thirsty, according to Health Shots.

-Stress Control
+Stress management

-Recognize the signs of a stroke early
+Recognizing the signs of stroke early

 Source link